Spirit Phone: Reception

 Mashable included "Touch-Tone Telephone" and "Eighth Wonder" on their official 2019 Halloween playlist, calling "Touch-Tone Telephone" one of many "real gems".
 Cultured Vultures called the horror-themed Spirit Phone "one of the wildest pop albums of the year".
 The album was the best-selling album on Bandcamp for the first week of its release.

-Cabinet Man, a song about a man who turns himself into a half-human arcade machine, would later inspire the indie game Neon Nemesis, featured at the 2019 Alt.Ctrl.GDC Exhibition.
+"Cabinet Man", a song about a man who turns himself into a half-human arcade machine, would later inspire the indie game Neon Nemesis, featured at the 2019 Alt.Ctrl.GDC Exhibition.
 The game is played by up to four racers, against a fifth player, the "nemesis" who controls their character out of sight of the others, from inside the game cabinet itself.
+American animator Aimkid released fanmade music videos for "Cabinet Man", "Lifetime Achievement Award", and "Soft Fuzzy Man", releasing the latter in September 2020 and boosting the song in popularity.

 Track listing

-All tracks are written, performed and recorded by Neil Cicierega, except where noted.

 Bonus tracks

 The album also contains 13 bonus tracks; consisting of demos, cut songs, and additional music.
 The following is the track listing of the deluxe bonus CD.
 On digital services these tracks are arranged in alphabetical order and all subtitled "(Bonus Track)"; and "Sweet Bod (Demo)" is simply named "Sweet Bod".

 The vinyl and cassette releases contain the bonus tracks "Crisis Actors", "Redesign Your Logo", "Pizza Heroes", "You're at the Party" and "Angry People".
 The bonus track "Kubrick and the Beast" was added to the vinyl and cassette releases starting with 2022 pressings.
 All physical releases also include a download card for the full album, along with album commentary by Cicierega, except for the CD release which already has the full album and commentary.